 When is a one-way confidentiality agreement commonly used?

-As mentioned above, this one-way confidentiality agreement template will only be necessary where there is only one party disclosing sensitive information.
+As mentioned above, this type of non-disclosure agreement template will only be necessary where there is only one party disclosing sensitive information.
 Here are some examples:

 - During the process of hiring a new employee.
 In most cases, an employer will share confidential information but the employee will not.